American-Ukrainian School of Computer Sciences and Technologies: Education process

 Students, according to their wishes, will have the opportunity to continue their studies at any partner university and get an American diploma in Computer Science after completing three academic years at AUS.
-After successful education completion in a partner university and gaining American bachelor's degree, alumni can continue studying at graduate school at a partner university and apply on master’s or Ph.D. degree.
-AUS students who have neither possibilities nor desires to complete education in the U.S.A. study their fourth year in Ternopil and, after the successful examinations, obtain the Ukrainian bachelor's degree in Computer Science.
+After successful education completion in a partner university and gaining American bachelor's degree, alumni can continue studying at graduate school at a partner university and apply on master's or Ph.D. degree.
+AUS students who have neither possibilities nor desires to complete education in the U.S. study their fourth year in Ternopil and, after the successful examinations, obtain the Ukrainian bachelor's degree in Computer Science.
 Students can continue their education in the master department of TNEU or in foreign universities after the fourth year.

-The lectures at the AUS are conducting by faculty from the U.S.A., European and Japanese universities, Peace Corps representatives and leading instructors of the Faculty of Computer Information Technologies.
+The lectures at the AUS are conducting by faculty from the U.S., European and Japanese universities, Peace Corps representatives and leading instructors of the Faculty of Computer Information Technologies.